Let's talk for a minute about generational collaboration in research.

 My goal for today was to write a script that analyzed rainfall projections for the next 80 years (2020 to 2099) and find years with extremely high and extremely low amounts of rainfall in the Great Plains.
 We found previously that rainfall variability is very different across the Great Plains.
 For example, in the Southern Plains, annual rainfall can vary a lot more than in the Northern Plains.
 Now we were interested in whether these super dry and super wet years will occur more or less often in the future.
 Specifically, we wanted to see if the frequency of years and the number of consecutive years with rainfall of more than 20 percent above and below the decadal average will change over time.

 Two assumptions were important for us going into this.
-We assumed that ranchers are used to some degree of year-to-year variability - that they could handle some wet and dry years.
+We assumed that ranchers are used to some degree of year-to-year variability - they could handle some wet and dry years.
 But the really bad ones, especially when several occur back to back, like the droughts around 2012 or in the late 1980s, would be a real challenge.
 Because of that, we chose a threshold of 20 percent above or below the decadal average.
 It's an arbitrary value, really, and we'll change it once we find a more meaningful number that's based on previous studies.
 But for now we'll run with it.
-Why use a decadal average, which will change every decade, instead of one for the whole 80 years?
-Because of our second thought: whichever way things will change, even if it continues to get drier, ranchers will find ways to adapt over time, just like they have in the past.
+We also used an average that will change every decade, instead of one that runs from 2020 through 2099.
+Why?
+Because of our second thought: whichever way things will change, even if it continues to get drier, ranchers will find ways to adapt to a new normal over time, just like they have in the past.
+Using something like a running average will account for this.

-Now, a drought of course is more severe the hotter it is, so looking at rainfall without temperature will only give us half the picture.
-But it is the first step of many in our project to understand the effect of climate change (and climate variability) on ranching.
+Now, of course a drought is more severe the hotter it is.
+So looking at rainfall without temperature will only give us half the picture.
+But for now, it is the first step to understand the effect of climate change (and climate variability) on ranching.
+We will repeat this process with temperature, and eventually with a suitable drought index that combines temperature and rainfall.

 Once we had this figured out, the real challenge was writing the script, telling the computer what to do.
-I am using a programming language called NCL, which stands for NCAR Command Language (and NCAR is short for National Center for Atmospheric Research in Boulder, Colorado – we really know how to complicate things), and is a language for climate and model data.
+I am using a programming language called NCL, which stands for NCAR Command Language (and NCAR is short for National Center for Atmospheric Research in Boulder, Colorado – we really know how to make things complicated).
+NCL is a programming language specifically for climate and model data, and widely used around the world.
 I had written a script a few weeks ago that did something very similar, only with monthly data that were compared to rainfall observations, and three thresholds, 10, 20, and 40 percent, instead of one.
 So this should be similar, but simpler.
 It's always easier to have a foundation to work from than to start from scratch, because some parts stay almost always the same.
 Most scripts have three parts: (1) open a data file and extract the necessary variables, (2) process the data in a certain way, and (3) save the result in a new data file.
 Some scripts create graphs or maps instead of data files, or in addition to it.

 Writing a script is like giving a blind person directions for where to go.
 The computer knows basic operating rules, but it doesn't know what you want to do.
 It knows pre-defined commands that are hard-wired into the language, like how to open one or more files and how to add or subtract, and basic rules, for example don't divide by zero.
 But from there it is up to the programmer to make sure the computer does what it should.
-The smallest typo, a comma instead of a period or a space where there shouldn't be one, can crash the program, or even worse give out wrong results without anyone notice.
-I went step by step, wrote some code, ran it, checked the result, debugged if necessary, ran it again, checked again, wrote some more, ran it, checked it, and so on, until eventually, the script is complete.
+The smallest typo, a comma instead of a period or a space where there shouldn't be one, can crash the program, or worse, give out incorrect results without anyone noticing.
+I went step by step, wrote some code, ran it, checked the result, debugged if necessary, ran it again, checked again, wrote some more, ran it, checked it, and so on, until eventually, the script was complete.

-This process can take all day, really ... or depending on the size of the task, more.
-After 687 lines of code and eight hours of staring at a screen, I was square-eyed and decided to go home for the day and unwind on a run.
+Or rather, will be complete.
+This process can take all day, or longer.
+After 687 lines of code and eight hours of staring at a screen, I was square-eyed and decided to call it a day and unwind on a long run.

-Here is Monday, and if you wonder what this about, here is the intro blog post.
+Here are Wednesday and Monday, and if you wonder what this about, here is the intro blog post.

 The nice thing about working at a big university is there is always something happening, even during summer break.

 This morning, a professor from Ethiopia, Dr. Seifu Tilahun, who was visiting the college, gave a seminar about irrigation challenges in Ethiopia at the Borlaug Institute, one building over from my office.
-It's always fascinating to hear what research is being done in other countries, and to discuss ideas and challenges.
+It's always fascinating to learn about research in other countries, and to discuss common ideas and challenges.
 Similar to the U.S., water quality in agricultural areas is a big problem in Ethiopia.
-Heavy rainfall washes crop fertilizer into streams and lakes and pollutes the groundwater.
-But adoption of practices that can reduce erosion and over-fertilizing, like no-till farming, take a long time to get adopted, no matter how much they make sense to ecologists and economists.
+Heavy rainfall washes crop fertilizer into streams and lakes and pollutes the groundwater, often the only source of drinking water, especially in rural areas.
+Practices that can reduce erosion and over-fertilizing, like no-till farming, are known and available, but adoption in the real world takes a long time, no matter how much they make sense to ecologists and economists.

 Back in my office, I had to sort out two things before I get started with coding.
-The first involved some bureaucracy and physical activity, two things I got used to quickly in a department as big as mine.
+The first involved paperwork and some physical exercise, two things I got used to quickly in a large department like mine.
 I needed to register for a coding workshop on campus in August, but I didn't know how pay for it.
 Most faculty have work credits cards, but for some reason I didn't.
-So, a quick walk to our business admins in another building, and a few signatures later I had a credit card (sadly, I'll have to return it tomorrow) and could register for the workshop.
+So, a quick walk to our business admins in another building, and a few signatures later I had a temporary credit card and could register for the workshop (sadly, I'll have to return it tomorrow).

-The second involved Dr. Cait Rottler, a fellow postdoc with the Agricultural Research Service, the research branch of the U.S. Department of Agriculture.
-Cait and I are planning a small science communication workshop for a rangeland conference next February in Colorado.
-And today was the deadline to submit proposals for sessions at the conference.
+The second involved Dr. Cait Rottler, a fellow postdoc in Oklahoma with the Agricultural Research Service, the research branch of the U.S. Department of Agriculture.
+Cait and I are planning a science communication workshop at a rangeland conference next February in Colorado.
 Good communication is important in research, so that scientists from different fields understand each other and work well together.
 Cait and I both work in climate change adaptation and know what a challenge this is.
 More than probably most areas, climate change is one where collaboration between disciplines is key to get things done, from engineering to social sciences to economics and ecology.
 And our workshop will help with that – or at least that's what we think.
-We should find out around September if the conference organizers agree with us.
+Today was the deadline to submit proposals – and with most things that have a deadline, we submitted it in time, but only just :-) We should find out in September if our workshop concept got accepted.

 Eventually, after a late lunch and much later than I had hoped, I sat down to work on my data analysis.
-I only had about three hours before my day was over, but that was enough time sketch things out and get started.
-It's important to know what the bigger picture and to determine individual goals, before zooming in and start writing code to get there.
-That's what I did today, and tomorrow I can home in on this more.
+I only had about three hours before my day was over, which isn't enough to start coding.
+But that was enough time sketch things out and get started.
+It's important to know the bigger picture and to develop smaller goals, before starting to write the code to get there.
+That's what I did today, and tomorrow I will home in on this more.

 Here is Tuesday.
 Wonder what this is about?
 Here's the intro blog post.